fede-r1c0/dotfiles/README.md

 - [fontconfig](https://github.com/centricular/fontconfig): A library for font customization and configuration.
 - [MesloLGS NF Fonts](https://github.com/romkatv/powerlevel10k#fonts): A patched font for powerlevel10k theme.

-For a comprehensive list of recommended packages, tools, and detailed installation instructions for shell prerequisites on each supported operating system, refer to [zsh/README.md](zsh/README.md).
+For a comprehensive list of recommended packages, tools, and detailed setup instructions for shell prerequisites for multiple OS, including macOS, Arch Linux, and Raspberry Pi OS, read the [zsh/README.md](zsh/README.md) file in this repository.

 ## Usage

 ### Install GNU Stow

 Stow is a symlink farm manager that can make the system believe our dotfiles are placed in the same home directory.

+Install GNU Stow using your package manager.

 ```bash
 # macOS